This Is the Least Amount of Exercise You Need to Live Longer

 Why does exercise improve life expectancy?

-Although there might not be a definitive, magical amount of exercise for a longer life, studies have found that exercise also reduces your risk for certain diseases, Carolyn Dean, MD, ND a medical advisory board member at the Nutritional Magnesium Association says.
-“One study found that only two-and-a-half hours of brisk walking a week cut the risk of [type 2] diabetes by 30 percent,” Dr. Dean says.
+Although there might not be a definitive, magical amount of exercise that will give you a longer life, studies have found that it does reduce your risk for certain diseases, Carolyn Dean, MD, ND a medical advisory board member at the Nutritional Magnesium Association says.
+“One study found that only two-and-a-half hours of brisk walking a week cut the risk of [type 2] diabetes by 30%,” Dr. Dean says.

 Similarly, studies have found that exercise can lower blood pressure, reduce the risk of stroke, ward off Alzheimer’s disease, and even reduce the risk of some cancers, according to Dr. Dean.
 Plus, staying active has psychological benefits since endorphins are released with exercise, leading to a better mood.

 Bottom line: Possibly living longer is just another exercise benefit

 If you are looking to add more physical activity to your life remember that something is better than nothing when it comes to exercise, Dr. Dean says.
 However, some workouts could be better life-boosters than others.
 For example, one study found the top exercises for longevity were tennis or racquetball, swimming and aerobics, according to Dr. Dean.

 “Among the people who did 150 minutes of moderate-to-vigorous activity each week, people who played racquet sports had a 47% lower risk of dying during the nine-year study than people who didn’t exercise,” she says.
 Walking, swimming, Tai chi and strength training are all excellent exercise options too, according to Dr. Halpern and Yasmine S. Ali, MD, an assistant clinical professor of medicine, at Vanderbilt University School of Medicine.